Armenia PM urges stronger military links with Russia

-Around 2,000 Russian peacekeepers have deployed in the disputed territory of Nagorno-Karabakh under the terms of the deal and Shoigu said Saturday the troops had secured the return of 7,000 refugees back into the disputed territory who were displaced during the recent fighting.
+Around 2,000 Russian peacekeepers have deployed in the disputed territory of Nagorno-Karabakh under the terms of the deal and Shoigu said Saturday they had secured the return of 7,000 refugees to the disputed territory who were displaced during the recent fighting.

 "For us, the main thing is to prevent bloodshed," Shoigu said Saturday.
 He was part of a major Russian delegation in Yerevan that also included Foreign Minister Sergei Lavrov.